SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 #### Using trigonometry to convert polar coordinates to cartesian

-We want to connect the branches, to do this we need to know the start point of the previous branch.
+We want to connect the branches by their endpoints, to do this we need to know the start point of the previous branch.
 By knowing the angle we can achieve this using [trigonometry](https://en.wikipedia.org/wiki/Trigonometry.) and update the x,y,z coordinates as we progress along the tree.
 Remember how we changed the centre of rotation?
 We did this to rotate by the point each branch is connected by.

 ```jsx
 // cartesian coordinates